Is driving high as bad as driving drunk? Legalization and what it means for traffic safety

 "All of these compounds are fat-soluble, so they end up in your fatty tissue and get slowly secreted out of your body," says MacCallum.
 "So imagine someone is a chronic marijuana user who stops cold turkey, and two weeks later they go for a jog and release a bunch of these fatty molecules into their bloodstream.
 They would test positive on a crude screening test, but that doesn't mean they're impaired."

 A further wrinkle is that any roadside sensor would have to be extremely sensitive to detect five nanograms of anything.
-To put it in perspective, if you imagine a single grain of salt, five nanograms amounts to about one ten-thousandth of the grain.
+To put it in perspective, five nanograms amounts to about one ten-thousandth of a grain of salt.

 A two-pronged attack